 “Consequential Loss” means loss beyond the normal measure of damages and includes indirect loss, loss of revenue, loss of reputation, loss of profits, loss of actual or anticipated savings, loss of bargain, lost opportunities, including opportunities to enter into arrangements with third parties, loss of use, loss of, or damage to, data, cost of capital or costs of substitute goods, facilities or services.

-“Content/Partner Providers” means a third party with whom Kineo has an agreement to co-fund and/or jointly develop content into eLearning courses available through the Marketplace and/or Sitepass.
+“Content/Partner Providers” means a third party with whom Sitepass has an agreement to co-fund and/or jointly develop content into eLearning courses available through the marketplace and/or Sitepass.

 “Data” means all data, information, personal data, content or communication transmitted, uploaded or inputted onto the Sitepass Platform including, but not limited to Client Data, or any User Data or otherwise as a result of the Client’s or a User’s use of the Sitepass Platform (including any Personal Information)